 The show is a triumph, having sold out at the Edinburgh Fringe for three years running, at the Soho Theatre in 2017, and a UK tour which featured performances at the Garrick Theatre in London’s West End.
-It returns to the Garrick Theatre in February 2019 for four performances only.
+It returns to the Garrick Theatre until May only.

 Cast & Creative

 Adam Kay is an award-winning comedian and writer who held a former career as a junior doctor.
 As a student, Kay began the musical parody band ‘Amateur Transplants’, who are most famous for their parody ‘London Underground’.
 Kay has since written for shows such as Mrs Brown’s Boys, Very British Problems and Mitchell and Webb.
 This is Going to Hurt is currently being adapted into an 8-part series for BBC Two.